David Correos: Career

-In 2015, Correos debuted his first solo show at the New Zealand Comedy Festival called "A Really Rough Ride with David Correos".
-Correos won the Billy T Award in 2016, with his show called "Second Place Winner". and the Comic Originality award at the 2015 Comedy Guild Awards.
+In 2015, Correos debuted his first solo show at the New Zealand Comedy Festival called A Really Rough Ride with David Correos.
+Correos won the Billy T Award in 2016, with his show called Second Place Winner. and the Comic Originality award at the 2015 Comedy Guild Awards.
 He first performed at the Edinburgh Festival Fringe in 2017 with Matt Stellingwerf, their show entitled Chaos & Order.
-He also performed a solo show called "Full Correos" in 2017.
-In He returned to the Edinburgh Festival Fringe in August 2018 with a new show titled The Correos Effect, and at a later date also performed it at the Fringe Festivals in Dunedin, Auckland and Adelaide.
+He also performed a solo show called Full Correos in 2017.
+He returned to the Edinburgh Festival Fringe in August 2018 with a new show titled The Correos Effect, and at a later date also performed it at the Fringe Festivals in Dunedin, Auckland and Adelaide.
 In 2019, he performed his show Better Than I Was The Last Time at Fringe.
-His 2021 show was called "David Postoffice".
-His 2022 show was called "Haha Horror" which he performed with Hamish Parkinson.
-His 2023 show was called "Topsy Turvy".
-His 2024 show was called "I Can't Stop Vibrating".
-His 2025 show was called "Noise Zealand".
+His 2021 show was called David Postoffice.
+His 2022 show was called Haha Horror which he performed with Hamish Parkinson.
+His 2023 show was called Topsy Turvy.
+His 2024 show was called I Can't Stop Vibrating.
+His 2025 show was called Noise Zealand.

-Correos' television credits include appearances as a panelist on 7 Days (on which he was also a writer), The Project, and Taskmaster NZ season two and since then, Correos has also become a writer for Taskmaster NZ.
+Correos's television credits include appearances as a panelist on 7 Days (on which he was also a writer), The Project, and Taskmaster NZ season two; since then, Correos has also become a writer for Taskmaster NZ.

-Correos also appears in videos by sketch comedy group Viva La Dirt League.
+Correos has also appeared in videos by sketch comedy group Viva La Dirt League.